cloudfoundry-incubator/quarks-job/README.md

 They are created with `trigger.strategy: once` and switch to `done` when finished.

-If a versioned secret is referenced in the pod spec of an eJob, the most recent version of that secret will be used when the batchv1.Job is created.
+If a versioned secret is referenced in the pod spec of an qJob, the most recent version of that secret will be used when the batchv1.Job is created.

 #### Restarting on Config Change

+A **one-off** `QuarksJob` can
-Just like an `ExtendedStatefulSet`, a **one-off** `ExtendedJob` can automatically be restarted if its environment/mounts have changed, due to a `ConfigMap` or a `Secret` being updated.
+automatically be restarted if its environment/mounts have changed, due to a `ConfigMap` or a `Secret` being updated.
 This also works for [Versioned Secrets](#versioned-secrets).